wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/waxjs/waxjs_qstart.md

 ---
-title: MyCloudWallet Quickstart
+title: Cloud Wallet  Quickstart
 order: 3
 ---

-# MyCloudWallet Quickstart
+# Cloud Wallet  Quickstart

-When users sign up or sign in to MyCloudWallet, a WAX Blockchain Account is automatically created.
-Users can easily manage their resources, blockchain transactions, NFTs, and whitelisted dApps from the MyCloudWallet dashboard.
+When users sign up or sign in to Cloud Wallet , a WAX Blockchain Account is automatically created.
+Users can easily manage their resources, blockchain transactions, NFTs, and whitelisted dApps from the Cloud Wallet  dashboard.

-In this guide, you'll learn how to use **WaxJS** to connect to the MyCloudWallet, allowing you to:
+In this guide, you'll learn how to use **WaxJS** to connect to the Cloud Wallet , allowing you to:

 * Sign in users with Google, Facebook, Twitter, KakaoTalk, Reddit, and other social platforms
 * Get blockchain account names, public keys, and permissions